5.11.7 Teacher and Faculty Employment Agreements

 5.11.7.2 High School Faculty Employment Agreement

-The decision to renew a teacher's employment agreement should be based upon, but not limited to, the following considerations:
+The decision to rehire a teacher should be based upon, but not limited to, the following considerations:

-The teacher's record of support and cooperation with the philosophy and mission of the school, in particular, compliance with school regulations and policies for teachers as promulgated in this Administrative Handbook and the high school Faculty Employment Agreements (full-time exempt; part-time exempt), the faculty handbook, the parent/student handbook, the staff handbook, and other school communications
+• The teacher's record of support and cooperation with the philosophy and mission of the school, in particular, compliance with school regulations and policies for teachers as promulgated in this Administrative Handbook and the high school Faculty Employment Agreements (full-time exemptpart-time exempt), the faculty/staff handbook(s), the parent/student handbook, and other school communications

-The renewal of a high school Faculty Employment Agreement of full-time teachers during and beyond the third year of teaching does not constitute granting of tenure.
 Archdiocesan and parish high schools do not have a tenure system.
+Rehiring full-time high school teachers during and beyond the third year of teaching does not constitute granting of tenure.

 See also Employees with Written Agreements.